craigouma/Mini-Reconciliation-Tool/README.md

 ## 👥 Support

-For support, email support@reconciliation-tool.com or create an issue in the repository.
+For support, create an issue in the repository.

 ---